 Who is Most Likely To Develop Glaucoma?

-Some people may be more likely to develop glaucoma than others.
-Family history.
+Some people may be more likely to develop glaucoma than others, like those with a family history of glaucoma.
 If you have a family history of glaucoma, it is important to let your eye doctor know.

 Other Risk Factors: